Roger Touhy: Rivalry with Capone

 Capone first tested Touhy's toughness by sending Outfit members Willie Heeney and Frank Rio to meet with Touhy.
 The men told Touhy that Capone felt the northwestern suburbs were "virgin territory" for brothels, illegal gambling, and taxi dance halls.

 Touhy's gang was small, so he chose to intimidate Heeney and Rio: he lined his office walls with handguns and rifles, and borrowed submachine guns from the local police.
 Touhy hired off-duty police officers and local farmers to lounge around the building while armed.
-While Touhy talked with Humphreys, men would occasionally enter the office, grab a weapon, and casually tell Touhy they were going to kill someone.
+While Touhy talked with Heeney, men would occasionally enter the office, grab a weapon, and casually tell Touhy they were going to kill someone.
 Touhy would nod in agreement or mumble his approval.
 Touhy also arranged for a man to call his office every few minutes.
-Touhy would answer the phone, pretend to listen, and then order someone intimidated or killed.
-Touhy told Humphreys that he didn't want anything Capone was offering, and to stay out of his territory.
-Humphreys and Fawcett left convinced that the Touhy gang was large, well-armed, and ruthless and that a gang war would be devastating to the Chicago Outfit.
+He would answer the phone, pretend to listen, and then order someone intimidated or killed.
+Touhy told Heeney that he didn't want anything Capone was offering, and to stay out of his territory.
+Heeney and Rio left convinced that the Touhy gang was large, well-armed, and ruthless and that a gang war would be devastating to the Chicago Outfit.
 Capone backed down.
 Word of the meeting spread, and Touhy gained the unlikely nickname "Touhy the Terrible".

 A short time later, Capone sent Louis "Little New York" Campagna and Jack "Machine Gun" McGurn to Touhy.
 They advised Touhy to turn over part of his business to the Chicago Outfit, but Touhy refused.
 Once more, Touhy "playacted" for the men, who left convinced Touhy was more powerful than he really was.

 According to Touhy, he now approached local law enforcement and retailers and told them about Capone's interest in the western suburbs.
 He asked them to resist Capone's attempt to get them to sell punchboards or buy low-quality beer, and in turn Touhy said he would resist Capone.
 The appeal worked.

 Capone now attempted to lure Touhy into a trap.
 He sent Francis "Frank Diamond" Maritote, Sam "Golf Bag" Hunt, and Frank Rio to see Touhy again.
 The playacting did not impress Rio this time, even after Touhy claimed to have 200 prison-toughened thugs in his gang.
 Touhy, sensing trouble, told the trio that he was hosting a party for all his men that night at The Arch, his Schiller Park roadhouse.
 Touhy invited Capone, Nitti, and all the other top leaders of the Chicago Outfit to the party.
 Touhy had no intention of hosting a party; instead, he closed the roadhouse early in the evening and removed all liquor from the premises.
 Chicago police and Cook County sheriff's men raided the premises that evening, sent there on a tip by Capone.